LTK Knows the Way to San Jose: Five Rail Services at One Terminal

 - San Jose station is listed on the National Register of Historic Places with the station building notable for its Italian Renaissance Revival architectural style.

-- In addition to passenger connections between Caltrain, Capital Corridor, ACE and Amtrak Coast Starlight services, VTA light rail service crosses beneath the station and stops adjacent to it.
+- In addition to passenger connections between Caltrain, Capital Corridor, ACE and Amtrak Coast Starlight services, Santa Clara Valley Transportation Authority (VTA) light rail service crosses beneath the station and stops adjacent to it.

 - The station is next door to the SAP Center at San Jose, home to the San Jose Sharks hockey team and a venue for major concerts.